Go forth: 7 top destinations for Fourth of July celebrations

 New York City

 America's biggest city attracts America's biggest crowds to watch America's biggest fireworks display on the Fourth.
 The Macy's Fireworks show in New York City lights up the sky from four barges on the East River, with the best views from the Lower East Side.
 But, it's visible from anywhere in Manhattan, Brooklyn or Queens with an unobstructed view of the river (rooftop bars are packed).
 The annual show will be broadcast live at 8 p.m.
 EST on NBC.
 Earlier that day attend a music and shopping festival at the South Street Seaport and stop by Nathan's Hot Dog Eating Contest at Coney Island.

 This Narragansett Bay town near Providence, twice attacked by the British during the Revolutionary War, proudly hosts one of America's oldest commemorations of the Fourth — dating back to 1785, only two years after the war ended.
 The Bristol 4th of July Celebration in Rhode Island begins on Flag Day and stretches to the Fourth with concerts, sporting events, carnival games, dinners, fireworks, a formal ball and a parade.
 While in town, explore the Bristol Waterfront Historic District, established in 1680.

 Billed as "America's Biggest Birthday Party," Fair St. Louis is a free, three-day bash that packs the city's 1,371-acre Forest Park with 250,000 total attendees.
-Akon, Three Doors Down and Jake Owen headline a lineup of entertainers.
+Brett Young, Keith Sweat and The Flaming Lips headline a lineup of entertainers.
 Between performances you can ride a zip line, cruise the crafts fair, watch a water-ski show and enjoy nightly fireworks.
 Also happening downtown that day is one of the nation's oldest parades.

 South Lake Tahoe